Óscar Plano: Elche

 On 4 August 2023, Plano signed a one-year contract with Elche CF, recently relegated to division two as Valladolid.
 He scored seven goals in his debut campaign, in spite of being sidelined for nearly five months with an ankle injury.

 Later career

 Plano remained in the second tier for 2025–26, with the 34-year-old agreeing to a one-year deal at CD Leganés on a free transfer.
+On 24 August 2026, he moved two levels below by joining CF Intercity.